awes-io/localization-helper/readme.md

 $ composer require awes-io/localization-helper
 ```

-In Laravel 5.5, the service provider and facade will automatically get registered.
-For older versions of the framework, follow the steps below:
+In Laravel 5.5+, service provider and facade will be automatically registered.
+For older versions, follow the steps below:

-Register the service provider in config/app.php
+Register service provider in `config/app.php`:

 ```php
 'providers' => [
 // [...]